splanck/vush/README.md

 using the full number such as `$10` or `$11`.  `$@` expands to all parameters separated by spaces while `$*` joins them using the first character of `IFS` (space by default).  `$#` gives the count of arguments.
-The `shift` builtin discards the first parameter and shifts the rest down.
+The `shift` builtin discards the first *n* parameters (one if omitted) and shifts the rest down.

 ## Assignments